Store Hours

 Location

-If the soil isn't cold and frozen, consider planting your fruit, flower, or vegetable seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your fruit, veggie, or flower seeds directly into your garden.
 This is called the "direct sow" method.
-The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
+Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
 Consult your seed package for when and how to sow seeds.

-Follow the advice on your seed envelope.
-It'll tell you when to start them indoors and when to direct sow.
-Generally, you'll add several seeds per planting hole, then push them down with your finger.
-Mark where you buried the seeds with a twig, wooden craft stick, or flag so you don't think they're weeds later.
+Follow the advice on your seed packet.
+It'll tell you when to start them indoors and when to plant them outside.
+Generally, you'll add 3–5 seeds per planting hole, then push them down with your finger.
+Mark where you buried the seeds with a toothpick, twig, or flag so you don't mistake them for weeds later.

 Do I have to harden off my seedlings before planting them outside?